edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

   </p>
 </div>

 Although we have already pointed AWS OpsWorks to our custom Chef cookbooks, we still need to assign the individual recipes to the correct layer and lifecycle event.
 In AWS OpsWorks a layer has a sequence of <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/workingcookbook-events.html" target="_blank">five lifecycle events</a>, each of which has an associated set of recipes that are specific to the layer.
-When an event occurs on a layer&#8217;s instance, AWS OpsWorks automatically runs the appropriate set of recipes.
+When an event occurs on a layer's instance, AWS OpsWorks automatically runs the appropriate set of recipes.

 For the PHP App Server layer we need to define the following two recipes to lifecycle events (See Figure 13).